julianbrowne/graffmaker/README.md

 This is so you can do this kind of OO thing later:

-	new Car('Honda', 'CRV', '2.2', 5);
+	var myCar = new Car('Honda', 'CRV', '2.2', 5);

+then:

+    model.createNode(myCar);

+That's one node in the database.
+Sorted.

 ####Make Nodes and Relationships

-Now we can actually populate Neo4J with some data:
+Or actually populate Neo4J with some useful data:

     model.createNode(new Person("John", "Smith"))
         .then(